Chinmaya Kausik

 Mathematics Ph.D.
 Student, University of Michigan.

-I design and implement algorithms, and provide theoretical and empirical guarantees on their performance.
-My focus is on reinforcement learning, bandits and RLHF for LLMs and transformer agents.
-Lately, I have also been working on personal projects involving other aspects of sequence models like LLMs, transformers, state space models.
+I design and implement principled algorithms and agents, and provide theoretical and empirical guarantees on their performance.
+My work spans reinforcement learning, bandits, RLHF, and designing as well as post-training LLM agents.
+I am also working on personal projects involving other aspects of sequence models like LLMs, transformers, state space models.

 You can find my resume at this link.
 Check out my papers, projects, and personal interests!

-• Tackling tangible, real-world questions with a principled mathematical approach.
-These days, my research focuses on sequential decision making under various settings - offline-to-online transfer, partial observability/latent information and non-standard feedback and reward models.
-I also have side projects in deep learning.
-On the other hand, a lot of my undergraduate background was in geometry, topology and dynamics, with work in computer-assisted topology and geometry.
+- Tackling tangible, real-world questions with a principled mathematical approach.
+These days, my PhD research focuses on sequential decision making under various settings - offline-to-online transfer, partial observability/latent information and non-standard feedback and reward models.
+I also have side projects and internship research in deep learning, LLM agents, transformers, Bayesian inference, etc. On the other hand, a lot of my undergraduate background was in geometry, topology and dynamics, with work in computer-assisted topology and geometry.

 What am I doing these days?